 The live-work units in the Jasper will never be able to have a coffee shop because the needed ceiling height for restaurant construction codes, is not there.
 What is wanted by the neighborhood is stores and food outlets such as coffee shops, pubs and sandwich shops or restaurants in the commercial corridor along 35th Ave NE.

 The condo controversy, now-Jasper Apartment building served as a wake-up call about changes in Wedgwood’s commercial district including zoning which allows taller buildings, such as the Jasper’s four stories.
 As buildings in Wedgwood age and are replaced we can expect more interaction on the issues of height, bulk and scale, impacting the commercial district of Wedgwood.

 The Future of 35th Ave NE neighborhood planning committee was formed in 2012 to actively engage City of Seattle departments for needed improvements in zoning, pedestrian access, walkability and traffic safety measures along the commercial corridor of 35th Ave NE.
 These improvements to the retail environment will be needed as new buildings impact use of the streets and sidewalks in Wedgwood.

-For further reference: See more about the history of the Tradewell grocery company on the webpage of Seattle historian Rob Ketcherside.
+See more about the history of the Tradewell grocery company on the blog page of Seattle historian Rob Ketcherside.
 There is also a grocery history blog which has info about other national chains and the early years of Groceteria which were the first self-service stores.
 Here is Rob Ketcherside’s article about Groceteria, an early innovation in self-service shopping, and Piggly-Wiggly which was an early grocery store chain.
 Piggly-Wiggly opened in Seattle in direct competition with Groceteria and eventually merged with Safeway.